-Chris graduated from Plymouth University in 2011 before becoming a Business Travel Consultant for an independent travel agent.
-Chris tells us about his Plymouth University experience and successful career.
+Chris graduated from the University of Plymouth in 2011 before becoming a Business Travel Consultant for an independent travel agent.
+Chris tells us about his experience at the University of Plymouth and successful career.

 "I looked at several different universities and Plymouth appeared to have the best facilities and always scored a high rating for my course.
 It was also in a good location between Devon and Cornwall.
 The course rating scores compared to other universities and what the course involved helped me choose this particular course.
 I expected to gain a wider knowledge of the tourism industry and develop overall skills with presentations and written work.